mojaloop/quoting-service/docs/LOCAL_TESTING.md

  1. A linux operating system (either native or a VM - ubuntu is a reasonable choice if you arent fussy)
  2. Docker CE installed (e.g. see https://docs.docker.com/install/linux/docker-ce/ubuntu/)
- 3. A user account for the casablanca docker registry (see Infrastructure page on Confluence)
+ 3. A user account for the docker registry (see Infrastructure page on Confluence)

 ## Get the Docker images